 High School Grant Opportunity

-CSPV is accepting applications from Colorado and Ohio schools/districts that are interested in implementing the LifeSkills Training High School program starting as early as fall 2021.
+CSPV was accepting applications from Colorado and Ohio schools/districts that are interested in implementing the LifeSkills Training High School program starting as early as fall 2022.
 This funding opportunity is available to Colorado and Ohio schools including 9th grade and covers costs to implement the LST program for one year, including teacher training, teacher stipends or substitute-teacher reimbursement for trainings, teacher manuals, and consumable student workbooks.

 - Grant Announcement: One-page summary of LST High School grant opportunity.